 Contact your local representative about solar

 Business and legislation can’t do all the work for us.
 The beauty of a democracy is all of us getting involved and persuading our representatives to vote yes on solar initiatives and renewable energy.
 Stay informed about local solar measures, and make sure to contact your representative.
-You can also get involved with groups like SUN who organize on behalf of the citizens.
+You can also get involved with groups like SUN that organize on behalf of the citizens.
 Check out this petition right here for the 30 Million Solar Homes campaign.

 Get involved in solar advocacy